Rethink Water Joliet FAQs

 The City selected a water source, why wait 5 years before starting construction?

 Switching the City’s water supply from groundwater wells to Lake Michigan is a huge undertaking that must be completed thoroughly.
-There are many items that need to be completed before construction can begin.
-Check out our calendar task lists.
+There are many items that need to be completed including land acquisition, design engineering, permitting, environmental investigations, geotechnical investigations, and surveying before construction can begin.
+Check out our implementation schedule.

 Will I still have access to water during construction?